gserifi/HyperGaussians/README.md

 repository for a frictionless integration into existing pipelines.
 We kindly refer to the original paper for a detailed description of the method and its applications.

-For a real-world example that uses the `HyperGaussians` module, please refer to the `flash_avatar` branch of the repository.
-It contains our modified version of [FlashAvatar](https://github.com/USTC3DV/FlashAvatar-code) with setup and usage instructions.
+For real-world examples that use `HyperGaussians`, please refer to the `flash_avatar` and `gaussianheadavatar` branches in this repository.
+They contain our modified versions of [FlashAvatar](https://github.com/USTC3DV/FlashAvatar-code) and [GaussianHeadAvatar](https://github.com/YuelangX/Gaussian-Head-Avatar) with setup and usage instructions.

 ## Get Started